Peter-duiyi/Algorithm-and-Data-Structure/Dynamic Programming/Typical DP questions collection.md

-## Typical DP questions collection
+## Typical DP Questions Collection
 ### Backpack, coin change and climbing stairs
 #### Backpack Problem
 1. 0-1 backpack without value.
 Fill the backpack as full as possible(no value, items cannot be divided, can only be used once).